 I cannot make a magic promise about the future, but Fluxer's structure is designed to make that less likely.

-The hosted Fluxer.app instance needs to be sustainable, which is why Plutonium exists, but the software itself is AGPLv3 and intended to be self-hostable.
-The long-term plan includes self-hosting, data portability, multiple backends in one client, and federation.
-The important part is that you can leave if the official hosted instance makes a decision you dislike.
+Fluxer.app has to pay its bills and help fund the shared codebase, which is why Plutonium exists.
+It should be one well-run hosted instance whose income makes the software better for people who run it elsewhere too.
+The software itself is AGPLv3 and intended to be self-hostable, and the long-term plan includes self-hosting, data portability, multiple backends in one client, and federation.
+The important part is that you can leave if the hosted instance ever makes a decision you dislike.

 Why monetise Fluxer?

-Because running a real-time communications platform costs real money.
-Servers, storage, bandwidth, monitoring, safety tooling, payment processing, support, and people's time all have to be paid for somehow.
+Because running a real-time chat app costs real money, and so does maintaining the open source version people can run themselves.
+Compute, storage, bandwidth, monitoring, safety tooling, payment processing, support, and people's time all have to be paid for somehow.

-The real question is who the product has to answer to.
-Venture capital can make a product look free for a while, but it usually comes with pressure to grow faster, extract more, sell more, and eventually answer to investors before users.
+The real question is who the app has to answer to.
+Venture capital can make an app look free for a while, but it usually comes with pressure to grow faster, extract more, and eventually answer to investors before users.

-Fluxer's approach is simpler: keep a generous free tier, charge for higher limits on the hosted instance, accept donations from people who want to support the project, and keep self-hosting free.
+My approach is simple: keep a generous free tier, charge for higher limits on the hosted instance, accept donations from people who want Fluxer to keep going, and keep self-hosting free.
+Hosted revenue should buy time to improve the same app everyone can run, with the public codebase at the centre of the work.

 Is Fluxer free and open source?

 Yes.
 Fluxer is free and open source software under AGPLv3.
-The public repository is github.com/fluxerapp/fluxer, and the hosted Fluxer.app service and the self-hostable release are meant to be the same core product, with important features kept in the open.
+The public repository is github.com/fluxerapp/fluxer, and the hosted Fluxer.app service and the self-hostable release should be the same app, without important features hidden away.
+The hosted instance pays for the work and tests it at scale, while instance operators get all the tools they need to run Fluxer themselves.

 Will self-hosting cost money?

-No. Running your own Fluxer instance will require no licence key, paid tier, or special enterprise unlock.
-You will be responsible for your own servers, uptime, moderation, safety, and legal obligations, but the software itself is free to run.
+No. Running your own Fluxer instance requires no licence key, paid tier, or special enterprise unlock.
+You are responsible for hosting, uptime, moderation, safety, and legal obligations, but the software itself is free to run.

 Federation?

 Federation remains a major goal, and the order matters.
-People who run and use Matrix tend to complain about specific things: large federated rooms can be slow and expensive to join because every server has to deal with room state, presence and device-list updates can create a surprising amount of background load, federation failures can leave rooms or encrypted messages half-working, and moderation gets harder when abuse, media, bans, and bridges cross server boundaries.
+People who run and use Matrix complain about specific things: large federated rooms can be slow and expensive to join, presence and device-list updates can create surprising background load, federation failures can leave rooms or encrypted messages half-working, and moderation gets harder when abuse, media, bans, and bridges cross instance boundaries.

 The self-hosting release starts with account switching for custom backends in the Electron desktop app.
-Shortly after that, the client gets simultaneous connections to multiple backends without making you visually switch between workspaces.
+Shortly after, the client gets simultaneous connections to multiple backends without making you switch between workspaces.
 The goal is one client that can show several instances together before Fluxer has the unified identity and authentication model that full federation needs.

 True federation can come after that, with OAuth2-based authentication against remote instances and a clearer model for where identity and data live.